calico-crusade/PalringoApi/README.md

 # Obsoleted & Deprecated
 I have moved the library to .net standard, and in doing so, I completely re-wrote the library.
 You can find the new library [Here](https://github.com/calico-crusade/palringo-api-std).
 I will not be supporting / updating / modifying this repo.
-I will still accept pull requests if people want me too.

 # PalringoApi
 A useful library made for connection to the Palringo Instant messaging service.